yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/scope-of-default-namespaces.md

 ```

 ### <a name="comments"></a>Açıklamalar
- Bu örnekte aşağıdaki sonucu üretir:
+ Bu örnek aşağıdaki sonucu üretir:

 ```
 Result set follows: